flatheadmill/homeport/README.md

 home directory.

-Currently, I'm able to build different images with different build tools, I'm able to tag these images so I can visit my home directory armed for Node.js with one image, or armed for Ruby with aother.
+Currently, I'm able to build different images with different build tools, I'm able to tag these images so I can visit my home directory armed with Node.js with one image, or armed with Ruby with aother.

 It's nifty way to do dependency management.